aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/formulas/_index.md

 ## **How to Use Add-in Functions**

-We can have some user defined formulas that we want to include as an excel add-in.
-When setting the cell.Formula function built-in functions work fine however there is a need to set the custom functions or formulas using the add-in functions.
+We can have some user‑defined formulas that we want to include as an Excel add‑in.
+When setting the `cell.Formula`, built‑in functions work fine; however, there is a need to set custom functions or formulas using add‑in functions.

-Aspose.Cells for Python via .NET provides features to register add in functions using [**worksheets.register_add_in_function()**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheetcollection/register_add_in_function).
-Afterwards when we set cell.Formula = anyFunctionFromAddIn, the output Excel file contains the calculated value from the AddIn function.
+Aspose.Cells for Python via .NET provides features to register add‑in functions using [**worksheets.register_add_in_function()**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheetcollection/register_add_in_function).
+Afterwards, when we set `cell.Formula = anyFunctionFromAddIn`, the output Excel file contains the calculated value from the add‑in function.

-Following XLAM file shall be downloaded for registering the add in function in the below sample code.
-Similarly the output file "test_udf.xlsx" can be downloaded to check the output.
+The following XLAM file should be downloaded for registering the add‑in function in the sample code below.
+Similarly, the output file **test_udf.xlsx** can be downloaded to view the result.

 [TestUDF.xlam](81920908.xlam)